IBM/augment-watson-services-to-whatsapp/README.md

 ![](doc/source/images/verifyMobileTwilio.png)

-- On Successful verification you should see a welcome greeting message, additionally you will see a question **Do you write code?**, select **Yes** to proceed.
+- On successful verification you should see a welcome greeting message, additionally you will see a question **Do you write code?**, select **Yes** to proceed.

 ![](doc/source/images/twilioWelcome.png)